Approximating Analytic Spectra of Hyperbolic Systems with Summation-by-Parts Finite Difference Operators: Analytic Spectra

-Specific rates of growth or decay associated with the initial boundary value problem \eqref{eqn: char}-\eqref{eqn: char_ic} can be determined by computing the continuous spectrum.
+Specific rates of growth or decay associated with the initial boundary value problem \eqref{eqn: char}-\eqref{eqn: char_ic} can be determined by computing the analytic spectrum.
 We denote the Laplace transform of a locally integrable function $h(t)$ by